 Florida Man Convicted in Child Pornography Case

-James E. Price, III, 42, of Plantation, Fla., was convicted on June 29, 2012, by a federal jury on one count each of distribution and possession of child pornography, announced Wifredo A. Ferrer, United States Attorney for the Southern District of Florida, and Assistant Attorney General Lanny A. Breuer of the Justice Department’s Criminal Division.
+WASHINGTON – James E. Price III, 42, of Plantation, Fla., was convicted on June 29, 2012, by a federal jury on one count each of distribution and possession of child pornography, Assistant Attorney General Lanny A. Breuer of the Justice Department’s Criminal Division and Wifredo A. Ferrer, U.S. Attorney for the Southern District of Florida, announced today.

 According to court documents and three days of testimony during the trial, the case originated from a South Florida Internet Crimes Against Children Task Force (ICAC) investigation into an individual suspected of possessing and trading child pornography using a peer to peer file sharing network.
 The individual was later identified as Price.
 A search warrant was executed on Price’s residence, where agents discovered a hard drive hidden behind boxes in the home.
 Subsequent examination revealed that the hard drive was protected by encryption and contained hundreds of images and videos of child pornography.